Summer captured in a crochet pattern

 You can hear the swift here.
 In mid-April-early May they arrive in the Netherlands, after having spent the winter in the large area between Mali and Congo.
 In late summer they move away again in a southwest to southeast direction.

 Eating, drinking and sleeping happens in the air.
 Often they can be seen in groups, chasing each other and producing the typical screaming sound.

-After hearing and seeing the swallows, I thought it would be nice to incorporate the swallow into a creation.
-After searching the internet for some pictures of swallows I came across a very nice barn swallow.
+After hearing and seeing the swallows, I got the idea to incorporate them into a creation.
+After some internet searching for pictures of swallows, I came across a cute barn swallow.
 This way I could catch the summer in a crochet pattern!

 photo is by Rob Bouwman